- AI fills three gaps for short-form creators: speed, consistency, and objective feedback.

 - Hashtag research: Instead of guessing, AI tools analyze current hashtag performance, competition levels, and relevance to suggest a mix of high-reach and niche tags

 - SEO for video: YouTube Shorts are increasingly surfaced via search.
-AI can optimize your title, description, and tags for discoverability in a way that feels natural, not keyword-stuffed
+AI can fine-tune your title, description, and tags for discoverability in a way that feels natural, not keyword-stuffed

 The difference between a video that gets pushed to 10,000 people and one that dies at 500 is often not the video itself.
 It is the metadata.
 AI makes sure your metadata is working as hard as your content.